Sign Up For Specials & Exclusive Discounts

 Sprinkler Warehouse's PVC repair fittings make installation or repair of PVC pipelines faster, easier, and more cost-efficient.
 We offer quick-snap tees that allow you to repair small leaks in your pipe without digging out an entire section to replace an entire pipe section.

-While it is possible to replace broken pieces over time, using sprinkler pipe repair fittings is much more efficient and cost effective.
+While it is possible to replace broken pieces over time, using sprinkler pipe repair fittings is much more efficient and cost-effective.
 By repairing damaged pipes without replacing entire sections, you can save money on replacement parts, which are usually more expensive.
-Using fittings is also much faster installation compared to full pipe replacement.
+Using fittings is also a much faster installation compared to full pipe replacement.
 Plus, some fittings do not require cutting into or excavating pipes.
 All you need to do is attach them to certain areas around the damage, and you’re finished.

 Pipe repair fittings are used to fix leaks, cracks, or breaks in pipes without replacing the entire section.
 Instead of a full-scale irrigation line repair, fittings can repair a damaged section of pipe without removing the entire pipe system.
 In the face of major damage, fittings can still be used to provide a quick solution to stop leaks until a more permanent fix can be implemented.